avito-tech/android-ui-testing/README.md

 ### Release

-To upload to bintray (mirrored to jcenter): `./gradlew bintrayUpload --info`
+To upload to bintray (mirrored to jcenter): `./gradlew bintrayUpload --info`.

-Use `--info` to debug `bintrayUpload` task, because if completes silently in case of error
+Use `--info` to debug `bintrayUpload` task, because it completes silently in case of error.

 Required environment variables: